Connecting spin and statistics in quantum mechanics

+where $P_{\alpha}$ is a permutation of the parameters referring to the single particles.
+The sum (2) extends over the $N!$ possible permutations, including the identity $I$.
+It is the extension of the sum (1) from two-particle to $N$-particle systems and corresponds to the totally symmetric function in standard quantum mechanics.

-The minus sign in the superposition of fermionic wave functions arises from the construction of the exchange function.
-In Sect.~3 we point out that it is important to consider the azimuthal spin angle $\chi$, which defines the orientation of the spin part of a single-particle spin-component eigenfunction.
+We shall see that the minus sign in the superposition of fermionic wave functions arises from the construction of the exchange function.
+In Sect.~2 we point out that it is important to consider the azimuthal spin angle $\chi$, which defines the orientation of the spin part of a single-particle spin-component eigenfunction.
 The angle $\chi$ is also exchanged, but requires a special treatment because it expresses the well known spinor ambiguity when the spin component $m$ is half-integral.
 This means that we cannot know which of the two possible values of the function with the exchanged $\chi$ has to be chosen.

-In Sect.~4 it is shown that the ambiguity can be overcome by effecting the exchange of $\chi$ by way of rotations and by admitting only rotations in one direction, either clockwise or counterclockwise.
-In Sect.~5 the rotations leading from the original to the exchange function are explicitly carried out, and it is shown that the exchange function thereby acquires the desired spin factor $(-1)^{2s}$.
+In Sect.~3 it is shown that the ambiguity can be overcome by effecting the exchange of $\chi$ by way of rotations and by admitting only rotations in one direction, either clockwise or counterclockwise.
+In Sect.~4 the rotations leading from the original to the exchange function are explicitly carried out, and it is shown that the exchange function thereby acquires the desired spin factor $(-1)^{2s}$.
 It is thus the rotation group, a subgroup of both the Galilei and the Lorentz group, that determines the type of statistics.
 In standard quantum mechanics it is the permutation group that does this: its one-dimensional representations are associated with Bose and Fermi statistics, and its other representations with ``parastatistics''.
 The rotation group in our approach leads only to Bose and Fermi statistics, and there is no reason to suggest experiments in search of particles with parastatistics.

-In Sect.~6 the proof is extended to $N$ particles, and in Sect.~7 to particles with different spin components.
-Finally, in Sect.~8, using the properties of helicity functions, it is pointed out that the proof also holds in relativistic quantum mechanics.
+In Sect.~5 the proof is extended to $N$ particles, and in Sect.~6 to non-product wave functions.
+Finally, in Sect.~7, using the properties of helicity functions, it is pointed out that the proof also holds in relativistic quantum mechanics.